tensorflow/custom-op/README.md

 # TensorFlow Custom Op
 This is a guide for users who want to write custom c++ op for TensorFlow and distribute the op as a pip package.
 This repository serves as both a working example of the op building and packaging process, as well as a template/starting point for writing your own ops.
+The way this repository is set up allow you to build your custom ops from TensorFlow's pip package instead of building TensorFlow from scratch.
+This guarantee that the shared library you build will work with TensorFlow's pip packages.

+This guide including example for cpu and gpu ops.

-## Build Example zero_out Op
+## Build Example zero_out Op (CPU only)
 If you want to try out the process of building a pip package for custom op, you can use the source code from this repository following the instructions below.

 ### Setup Docker Container